-PROBABLE CAUSE DIAGNOSIS SOLUTION A number of cau could be behind ises this.
-Use a file by file backup instead of an image backup to backup the hard disk.
+PROBABLE CAUSE DIAGNOSIS SOLUTION A number of causes could be behind this.
 Back up any salvageable data.
 Then low level format, partition, and high level format the hard drive.
 Re-install all saved data when completed.

 Screen message says "Invalid Configuration" or "CMOS Failure."